Dr Alan MacDonald

 - Tower Extension 4.10

-I have recently been specialising in Scottish parliamentary history, focusing on the interaction between urban Scotland and parliament in the sixteenth and seventeenth centuries.
-I am also interested in the measurement and regulation of time and its impact on society.
+My current research interest is in Scottish parliamentary history, focusing on the interaction between the localities and parliament.
+I am also interested in environmental history and the history of everyday life.
 I could supervise postgraduate research degrees on most aspects of early modern Scottish history.

 - The Scottish parliament before 1707